dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 2. *RowKey* - "VersionRow" costant string
 3. *DeploymentId*
 4. *MembershipVersion* - the latest version of the current membership configuration.

+### Naming:
+The silo instance row has 3 names: hostname, rolename and instance name.
+What is the difference?
+First, it is importanmt to note that [Orleans cluster protocol](http://dotnet.github.io/orleans/Runtime-Implementation-Details/Cluster-Management.html) does not use any of these names for distoigushing between silos.
+Instead it uses IP:port:epoch as a unique identity of a silo instance.
+Therefore, setting of those 3 names has no impcat on runtime correctness.
+It is in the table merely for help diagnostics and opeartional troubleshooting.

+Hostname is always set to the name of this host, as returned by `Dns.GetHostName()`.
+Role name is a logical name of the whole service and instance name is the name of this specific silo instance within this service.
+Role name and Instance name depend on the hosting - where the silo runs.
+Each silo host can set those differently.
+Azure host (`azureSiloHost`) sets the role name to Azure role name (`myRoleInstance.Role.Name`) and instance name to Azure role Instance name (`myRoleInstance.Id`).
+On premises (`SiloHost`) the role name is the executing  assembly name (`Assembly.GetExecutingAssembly().GetName().Name`) and the instance name is the name thre host gave to that silo when it was started.

 ## Orleans Reminders table